lukesgood/minio_lab_k8s/minio-operator-workshop/modules/02-operator-installation/README.md

 ---

-**🎉 Excellent!** You've successfully installed the MinIO Operator.
-The operator is now ready to manage MinIO instances (called Tenants) in your cluster.
-In the next module, we'll deploy our first MinIO Tenant and watch the operator create all the necessary resources automatically.
+**🎉 Excellent!** You've successfully installed the MinIO Operator using the official method from the GitHub repository.
+The operator is now ready to manage MinIO instances (called Tenants) using the latest official configurations and best practices.